eban5/aws-developer-exam-notes/notes-dynamodb.md

 * Use optional Sort Key name and value to refind the results
 * e.g. if your Sort Key is a temp stamp you can refund the query to only select items with a timestamp of last 7 days

+### ProjectionExpression:
+A projection expression is a string that identifies the attributes you want.
+To retrieve a single attribute, specify its name.
+For multiple attributes, the names must be comma-separated.

 By default a Query returns all attributes for items but you can use the `ProjectionExpression` parameter if you want the query to only return the specific attributes you want. e.g. only see email address rather than all attributes

 *Results are always sorted by the Sort Key*